tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 4. Now check out the API doc configuration section.
 In the left sidebar, click **Reference Docs**, and then click **API**.

-Although you can add your API information manually, you can also import an  [OpenAPI](pubapis_swagger_intro.html) file.
+Although you can add your API information manually, you can also import an  [OpenAPI specification file](pubapis_swagger_intro.html).
 You can experiment by choosing one from the [OpenAPI examples](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v2.0/yaml), such as [this one](https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v2.0/json/petstore-expanded.json).

 Readme.io provides a number of wizard-like screens to move you through the documentation process, prompting you with forms to complete.